AlienZhang1996/AlienZhang1996.github.io/index.md

 # Education

-- **PhD student** at School of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics
+- **PhD Student** at School of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics

   Sep 2023-Present, Chengdu China